Upper, down, two-sided Lorenz attractor, collisions, merging and switching: The topological dynamics in the different regions of

-The statement of Proposition~\ref{p.Hi} does not announce two-sided Lorenz attractor, because the $\cH^i$ are not open subsets, and then the robustness of the transitivity in not ensured.
-However we will see below that $X\in \cH^i$ exhibits indeed a two-sided Lorenz attractor excepted for $X$ in a codimension $2$ submanifold.
+The statement of Theorem~\ref{p.Hi} does not announce a two-sided Lorenz attractor, because the $\cH^i$ are not open subsets, and then the robustness of the transitivity is not ensured.
+However, we will see below that $X\in \cH^i$ exhibits indeed a two-sided Lorenz attractor excepted for $X$ in a codimension $2$ submanifold.
+Let $\cH^{1,2}_+$ and $\cH^{1,2}_-$ the codimension $2$ submanifolds included in $\cH^1\cup \cH^2$ consisting in vector fields $X$ so that $q_1,q_2\in \gamma^s_+$ or $q_1,q_2\in \gamma^s_-$, respectively, see Figure \ref{1-f.p.Hi2}.
+Thus both unstable separatrices of $\sigma$ are homoclinic connections and are included in the same connected component of $W^s(\sigma)\setminus W^{ss}(\sigma)$.